aftaberski/http-web-server/README.md

 `NewResponse()`: creates a new `Response` instance.
 Takes the HTTP protocol (currently only "HTTP/1.1"), status code, status message, array of headers, and byte array for the body.

 ## Future Improvements
-* Allow chunked tranfer encoding
+* Allow chunked transfer encoding
 * Implement connection pooling